Home | About USIG | What's New | Events

 Rebate of individual taxes to charity

-Individuals living in Hungary who pay income tax are also entitled to apply one percent of their income taxes to specific NGOs that carry on public benefit or public purpose activities [Act No. CXXVI/1996].
-For a discussion of the requirements of this legislation, see ICNL’s paper "Hungarian Tax Rebate Provision – The One-Percent Rule," www.onepercent.hu.
+Individuals living in Hungary who pay income tax are also entitled to designate 1% of their income taxes to specific NPOs that carry on public benefit activities and some other institutions [Act No. CXXVI/1996].
+[7]

 C. Value Added Tax

 Generally, all organizations engaged in economic activities are subject to the VAT.
-The standard rate is 20%, with some goods and services taxed at 15% and very few at 5%.
+The standard rate is 27%, with some goods and services taxed at 18% and 5%.

 D. Double Tax Treaty